Telstar

-Telstar is the name of various communications satellites.
-The first two Telstar satellites were experimental and nearly identical.
-Telstar 1 launched on top of a Thor-Delta rocket on July 10, 1962.
-It successfully relayed through space the first television pictures, telephone calls, and telegraph images, and provided the first live transatlantic television feed.
+Telstar is a series of communications satellites.
+The first two, Telstar 1 and Telstar 2, were experimental and nearly identical.
+Telstar 1 was launched atop a Thor-Delta rocket on July 10, 1962, and relayed the first television pictures, telephone calls, and telegraph images through space.
+It also provided the first live transatlantic television feed.
 Telstar 2 was launched May 7, 1963.
 Telstar 1 and 2—though no longer functional—still orbit the Earth.

 Description

-Belonging to AT&T, the original Telstar was part of a multi-national agreement among AT&T (USA), Bell Telephone Laboratories (USA), NASA (USA), GPO (United Kingdom) and the National PTT (France) to develop experimental satellite communications over the Atlantic Ocean.
+Belonging to AT&T, the original Telstar was part of a multi-national agreement among AT&T (USA), Bell Telephone Laboratories (USA), NASA (USA), GPO (United Kingdom) and the direction générale des Télécommunications (France) to develop experimental satellite communications over the Atlantic Ocean.
 Bell Labs held a contract with NASA, paying the agency for each launch, independent of success.